DercilioFontes/SpotBot4/README.md

 Alternatively, download the Expo app on your phone.

+*Running this app also requires you to install and run a server side app.*

-Before setting up this client side of the app, got to [this repo](https://github.com/pabloaredu/SpotBotServer) and follow the installation instructions.
+Before setting up this client side of the app, go to [this repo and follow the installation instructions to install the server side of the app.](https://github.com/pabloaredu/SpotBotServer)

 ### Prerequisites